nelhage/blog.nelhage.com/source/_posts/2015-11-01-what-mongodb-got-right.markdown

 especially compared to SQL databases, its main competitors[^sql].

-Implementations evolve and improve with time, but interfaces last nearly forever; In each of the cases I explore, I contend that MongoDB legitimately out-innovated SQL databases, potentially positioning it -- in a few years, once the implementation matures -- as a superior database for a wide range of use cases.
+Implementations evolve and improve with time, but interfaces last nearly forever.
+In each of the cases I explore, I contend that MongoDB legitimately out-innovated SQL databases, potentially positioning it -- in a few years, once the implementation matures -- as a superior database for a wide range of use cases.